goncalogoncalves/simple-captcha/README.md

 # simple_captcha

-A simple custom captcha system
+A simple custom captcha system.

-Run test.php to see it in action
+Run test.php to see it in action.